Semugeshi/AntiHunter-Command-Control-PRO/README.md

    - In containerized or managed environments, execute the same command inside the deployment target prior to restarting services.
    - If the migration fails, resolve the database issue before proceeding; never run the backend against a partially migrated schema.
+   - Need to baseline or roll back a troublesome migration interactively?
+Run `node scripts/db-update-helper.mjs` for a guided menu that can mark migrations as applied/rolled back, rerun `migrate deploy`, or wipe the schema.

 3. **Rebuild backend and frontend bundles**
    ```bash